-To reduce barriers in Information and Communications Technologies over the next three-years, YYC is committed to addressing the following items.
+To reduce barriers in Information and Communications Technologies over the next threeyears, YYC is committed to addressing the following items.

 - In 2023, YYC ensured that in every instance in which a phone number has been listed on the website, an email address and a link to a telephone relay service has been provided. - In 2023, YYC will bring on a contractor that is a subject matter expert in creating accessible websites.
-This contractor will help in having us conform to Level AA status based on the Web Content Accessibility Guidelines. - In 2023 and 2024, YYC is actively researching and seeking out new technology that supports accessibility at the airport. - In 2024, YYC will verify that all enabled audio and visual formats for recorded public announcements concerning departure delays, gate assignments, or schedule changes are in good working order.

-In 2024, YYC will create a form on the website where an individual can order an alternative format of information made available to the public.
-As an interim method of requesting alternative formats, requests can be sent through one of the following contact options.
-Please see above section on means of requesting an alternative format.
+This contractor will help in having us conform to Level AA status based on the Web Content Accessibility Guidelines. - In 2023 and 2024, YYC is actively researching and seeking out new technology that supports accessibility at the airport. - In 2024, YYC will verify that all enabled audio and visual formats for recorded public announcements concerning departure delays, gate assignments, or schedule changes are in good working order. - In 2024, YYC will create a form on the website where an individual can order an alternative format of information made available to the public.
+As an interim method of requesting alternative formats, requests can be sent through one of the following contact options, or requested in-person at the InfoCentre.